-Growing by 7%, the Customer Service segment also showed a positive performance and is at the focus of the efficiency increases and better utilization of the existing service centers.
-Another focus is being placed on customer satisfaction and the full integration of predictive maintenance.
+The Customer Service segment has also shown a positive performance and focuses on the efficiency increase and better utilization of the existing and new service centers.
+The emphasis is being placed on customer satisfaction and the full integration of predictive maintenance.
 Predictive maintenance means that the machines independently report malfunctions, from which predictions about measures to be taken by the service teams are derived using algorithms.

-Despite supply bottlenecks, revenues in the Smart Farming segment doubled in the reporting period.
+Sales revenue in the Smart Farming segment dropped by more than 30% in the reporting period due to John Deere ceasing its activities in Russia.
 The Executive Board expects supply bottlenecks to continue in the current financial year.
 But at the same time expects a positive effect from the newly introduced service products.
-The first contracts for the so-called "digitization packages" have already been signed by customers and are paving the way from a product-oriented approach to a more service-oriented approach in the Smart Farming segment.